Video shows Navy dad meeting baby boy for first time after deployment

-NORFOLK, Va. - A sailor got the greeting of a lifetime Friday morning in Norfolk, Virginia.
+NORFOLK, Va. - A sailor got the greeting of a lifetime in Norfolk, Virginia.

 First Class Fire Controlman Nicholas Pender met his 5-month-old son Oliver for the first time as he returned home from deployment.